ryukinix/ryukinix.github.io/_posts/2016-04-29-depression.md

 ![the-life](https://68.media.tumblr.com/tumblr_m3e46kxM6H1qlcutao1_500.gif)

-## The life for now
+## Life for Now

-    The life passing so fast, but sometimes, so slow.
+    The life passes so fast, but sometimes, so slowly.
 All the days is the same thing.

 ![loop-infinite](https://68.media.tumblr.com/d5a7e8ff619286fd89ab267cd198dc00/tumblr_n4no77cKRl1qby49yo1_500.gif)

 I'm really tired.
-So tired that I really could sleep for a month and nothing would change.
+So tired that I could really sleep for a month and nothing would change.
 Wake up. ~~Suffering~~ Code something.
 Sleep.

 In the last two days, I have been watching an anime called [`Welcome to the NHK`](http://myanimelist.net/anime/1210/NHK_ni_Youkoso).
-It tell a history about a schizophrenic guy with 22 years old (my actual age) with extremely social anxiety and your ~~mis~~ adventures with the life. **Why all sucks so hard?** Because the society rejection and the depression of itself , Satou (the main character) after your first period at Tokyo University he turned a Hikikomori  — a person whose live isolated in your room and recuse with all efforts to go out of your home — and he are living that way for the last three years.
+It tells a story about a 22-year-old schizophrenic guy (my current age) with extreme social anxiety and his ~~mis~~adventures in life. **Why does everything suck so hard?** Because of societal rejection and his own depression, Satou (the main character) became a Hikikomori after his first period at Tokyo University.
+A Hikikomori is a person who lives isolated in their room and resists all efforts to leave their home.
+He has been living this way for the last three years.

-The anime talk about themes like social isolation, hikikomori, otaku, depression, suicide, drugs, games and programming (in some moment).
-Is a heavy mixture of reality, [**sadness**](https://www.youtube.com/watch?v=_Ei2izPLpHc) and [**comedy**](https://www.youtube.com/watch?v=bkz6504BKng).
-Actually, is a really a wonderful adventure and the anime is really funny in general.
-However, if you have a similar life of Satou, can be really painful sometimes.
-Or can be your savior too.
-Anyway, worthwhile watching `Welcome to NHK`.
+The anime talks about themes like social isolation, hikikomori, otaku, depression, suicide, drugs, games, and programming (at some points).
+It's a heavy mixture of reality, [**sadness**](https://www.youtube.com/watch?v=_Ei2izPLpHc) and [**comedy**](https://www.youtube.com/watch?v=bkz6504BKng).
+Actually, it's a truly wonderful adventure, and the anime is generally very funny.
+However, if you have a life similar to Satou's, it can be really painful sometimes.
+Or it can be your savior too.
+Anyway, `Welcome to NHK` is worth watching.

 ## Afinities with `Welcome to the NHK`